California: Race and ethnicity

-According to estimates from 2011, California has the largest minority population in the United States by numbers, making up 60% of the state population.
+According to estimates from 2011, California has the largest minority population in the U.S. by numbers, making up 60% of the state population.
 Over the past 25 years, the population of non-Hispanic whites has declined, while Hispanic and Asian populations have grown.
 Between 1970 and 2011, non-Hispanic whites declined from 80% of the state's population to 40%, while Hispanics grew from 32% in 2000 to 38% in 2011.
 It is currently projected that Hispanics will rise to 49% of the population by 2060, primarily due to domestic births rather than immigration.
-With the decline of immigration from Latin America, Asian Americans now constitute the fastest growing racial/ethnic group in California; this growth is primarily driven by immigration from China, India and the Philippines, respectively.
+With the decline of immigration from Latin America, Asian Americans now constitute the fastest growing racial/ethnic group in California; this growth is primarily driven by immigration from China, India, and the Philippines, respectively.

+The majority of California's immigrants were born in Latin America (49%) or Asia (41%).
+Most of California's immigrant population were born in Mexico (3.8 million), the Philippines (821,136), China (795,450), India (574,498), and Vietnam (525,455) and more than half (55%) of California's immigrants were naturalized US citizens in 2023 which has increased consistently since 1990, when only 31% of immigrants were naturalized.

 Languages

 English serves as California's de jure and de facto official language.
-In 2010, the Modern Language Association of America estimated that 57.02% (19,429,309) of California residents age 5 and older spoke only English at home, while 42.98% spoke another language at home.
-According to the 2007 American Community Survey, 73% of people who speak a language other than English at home are able to speak English "well" or "very well," while 9.8% of them could not speak English at all.
+According to the 2021 American Community Survey conducted by the U.S. Census Bureau, 56.08% (20,763,638) of California residents age 5 and older spoke only English at home, while 43.92% spoke another language at home.
+Some 60.35% of California residents who speak a language other than English at home are able to speak English "well" or "very well", with this figure varying significantly across the different linguistic groups.
 Like most U.S. states (32 out of 50), California law enshrines English as its official language, and has done so since the passage of Proposition 63 by California voters in 1986.
 Various government agencies do, and are often required to, furnish documents in the various languages needed to reach their intended audiences.

-In total, 16 languages other than English were spoken as primary languages at home by more than 100,000 persons, more than any other state in the nation.
-New York State, in second place, had nine languages other than English spoken by more than 100,000 persons.
-The most common language spoken besides English was Spanish, spoken by 28.46% (9,696,638) of the population.
-With Asia contributing most of California's new immigrants, California had the highest concentration nationwide of Vietnamese and Chinese speakers, the second highest concentration of Korean, and the third highest concentration of Tagalog speakers.